paige0701/studyAlone/README.md

 Things like What is a CPU, how does HTTP work ?
 What is a RAM?
 ETC.
 All the basics that is crucial for solving complex algorithms.

-I'm going to start to scratch.
+I'm going to start from scratch.

-From fundamentals of computer science, basic algorithms computer structures, networks and how does internet work!
+From fundamentals of computer science, basic algorithms data structures, networks and how does internet work!
-And finally PYTHON.
+And one language PYTHON.

 My goal is to study little by little everyday.
 It is hard because I'm a full time programmer and I have sooooo much work ...